When to shrub

 Landscaping

-The answer to 'when to shrub' is that the best time to prune or trim shrubs is typically in late winter or early spring, before new growth begins.
+The answer to 'when to shrub' is that the best time to prune or trim shrubs is typically in late winter or early spring, before new growth appears.
 This allows the shrubs to recover and regrow in the spring and summer months.
+Pruning during the active growing season can stress the plants and lead to uneven or irregular growth.

 Step-by-Step Guide